deadendpl/dotfiles/README.md

 # dotfiles
 # WARNING:
 This is meant for Arch based distros.
-I don't know if the dependencies will be available for other distros.
+Dependencies might not be available for other distros.

 ## [bspwm](https://github.com/baskerville/bspwm)
 ![screenshot](screenshot-bspwm.png)